Yashas17/Newton-Raphson-Solver/README.md

 The user can enter the required input parameters via the `data.json` file present in the example folder for this case.
 Here it should be noted that for a the tolerance value of `0.0001`, the user can enter either `1e-4` or `0.0001`.
 Following is the data entered,

 {

     "data": {

         "x0": -3,

         "tol": 1e-5,

         "miter": 600,

         "pw": [3,0],

         "cf": [ 1,-1],

         "fn": [ 1,9]

     }

 }

+Here the left-hand side is the _key_ used to identify the parameter _value_ on the right-hand side

 The program will then print the equation: